-A Project Management Team Structure has been developed for duration of project from which a resource schedule has been prepared.
+A Project Management Team Structure has been developed for the duration of the Project from which a resource schedule has been prepared.
 The cost allowed in the Project Estimate has been built up by applying known resource rates to this resource schedule.